minki-j/AI_README_Generator/backend/README.md

-# Back-end Server for WriteMeReadMe application.
+# Back-End Server for writemereadme.com

 ### This server is running on Modal Labs["https://modal.com"]